Eventyret/PokeDash/README.md

 ```

 ### Manual Tests
-I'm fairly certain that i have done alot of tests.
-So for manual we have tested the follwoing
+I'm fairly certain that I have done a lot of tests.
+So for manual tests, we have tested the following

 #### Responsive Testing